alhumaw/CLMS/README.md

 ## Cluster Lifecycle Management System
-This research introduces the Cluster Lifecycle Management System (CLMS), a preemptive approach to container lifecycle management in Kubernetes
+This research introduces the Cluster Lifecycle Management System (CLMS), a preemptive approach to container lifecycle management in Kubernetes.

 ### Running the program
 In order to run this program, you will need to set your `KUBECONFIG` directory as an environment variable: